 This is great for releasing tension in specific areas of your spine and neck (make sure your head is resting on a block or stiff pillow).
 You place the balls on either side of your spine (never ON your spine) and just chill out for a few seconds.
 If your back is messed up like mine (thank you scoliosis) you may feel some re-adjustments and pops while you are on the balls.

 You may remember me writing about the Massage Track last year when it was on Kickstarter.
-Well I’m happy to say that since then I’ve received my very own and been really enjoying it.
-It is really great for targeted treatment on your back and neck (much more precise than using the tennis ball method), and offers uses that are pretty difficult with the other options (like a forearm release).
+Well, I’m happy to say that since then I’ve received my very own and been really enjoying it.
+It is really great for targeted treatment on your back and neck (much more precise than using the tennis ball method) and offers uses that are pretty difficult with the other options (like a forearm release).
 Another thing I like about the Massage Track is that it comes with a DVD so you get a bit more instruction on how to use it if you are new to fascia release.

 I picked this kit up a few years ago at the CanFitPro conference after a couple sessions hosted by Trigger Point Performance, and I’m so glad I did.
-That was my first real dive into self myofascial release and learning what I did that day has made a huge impact on my life and my ability to deal with the pain associated with fibromyalgia.
+That was my first real dive into self-myofascial release and learning what I did that day has made a huge impact on my life and my ability to deal with the pain associated with fibromyalgia.
 In fact, the founder of Trigger Point has fibromyalgia and that was one of the things that drove him to create the company.
-I’ve got so much use out of my kit, it’s particularly great for travelling since it takes up less room that a foam roller, and even with just the Quad Roller you can do pretty much a full body release.
+I’ve got so much use out of my kit, it’s particularly great for travelling since it takes up less room than a foam roller, and even with just the Quad Roller you can do pretty much a full body release.

 And finally, we have this scary looking guy – the massage stick.
 There are lots of these on the market (mine came from Shopper’s Drug Mart), some have spines, some have bumps, some are smooth.
 Really you can find one to suit whatever level of release you want (the bumpy and spiny ones dig a little deeper so can get you a better release).

 I really love this for a quad release.
 Doing a quad release with any of the other tools can be a bit tiresome since you have to hold up your body weight.
-With this you can sit down and roll away like you are using a rolling pin (which you actually can use but it’s pretty hardcore!).
+With this, you can sit down and roll away like you are using a rolling pin (which you actually can use but it’s pretty hardcore!).
 This is also great for getting your inner thighs which can be a bit tricky with the other methods.